one-summers-day/MovieList/README.md

 4. Open localhost:3000 in the browser and you should see **Hello World!** if React is running correctly.

 Now you can get started building the application by visiting gLearn and following the next instructions there.

+# Logos

+## Level 0

+1. A movieList element should correspond to a react component.
+The movieList, therefore, is a react component of react components.

+2. Iterate through ```movies``` and hardcode them.